timescale/docs.timescale.com-content/installation-source-windows.md

 ```bash
 shared_preload_libraries = 'timescaledb'
 ```
->ttt If you have other libraries you are preloading, they should be comma separated.
+>:TIP: If you have other libraries you are preloading, they should be comma separated.

 Then, restart the PostgreSQL instance.